paulfoley/Udacity_Nanodegree-Data_Analyst/Reddit_Data-Explore/README.md

-# Data Explore - Reddit User Data
+# Project - Reddit User Data

 [Reddit](https://www.reddit.com/) is an outstanding site!
-They have been kind enough to donate some sample user data for some data exploration.
+They have been kind enough to donate some sample user data for data exploration.

-## Reddit User Exploration
+## Project Overview

 In this project, we will use [Reddit](https://www.reddit.com/) sample user data and explore their various features: